 Fungal infections and allergies induced by gardening can be a significant issue for home gardeners.
 Make an oil soap garden spray with castile soap to use as a natural insecticide and pesticide.
 Combine a tablespoon of neem oil with a spoon of castile soap and water in a spray bottle, then spray it over plants.
 It also aids in the battle against powdery mildew.

-Replace your normal hand soap with this natural foamy soap, which is soft on skin and aids with moisture retention.
-Pour 2 tablespoons of castile soap into 12 ounces of water, followed by a few drops of essential oils, into your soap dispenser.
+Replace your normal hand soap with this natural for your soap, which is soft on the skin and aids with moisture retention. pour 2 tablespoons of castile soap into 12 ounces of water, followed by a few drops of essential oils, into your soap dispenser.